AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/aequilibrae_project/project_database/network_geometry.rst

 +++++++++++++

-Link distance cannot be changed by the user, as it is automatically recalculated using the Spatialite function *GeodesicLength*, which always returns distances in meters.
+Link distance cannot be changed by the user, as it is automatically recalculated using the SpatiaLite function ``GeodesicLength``, which always returns distances in meters.

 Link direction